-Today’s post is about Social Anxiety, again the post may help some and not others, but I try to add a full range of topics so as to hopefully help as many people as possible.
+Today’s post is about helping with Social Anxiety, again the post may help some and not others, but I try to add a full range of topics, so as to hopefully help as many people as possible.

 Social anxiety can take many forms and many people may not even know they suffer from it.
 I was one of those people that even when most of my anxiety had gone I would feel strange and odd in front of people and avoid any eye contact.
 I would also get what I call brain freeze where I would just go blank and clam up, not knowing what to say and then feeling really embarrassed and stupid.

 It helped when I learnt this brain freeze was just a stress reaction and not something where I was wired up wrong and that I would always be this way.
-Initially I truly thought I had no control over how I felt in front of people and would just try and get through it, hoping I did not make a total fool of myself or in most cases avoid any social interaction at all.
+Initially I truly thought I had no control over how I felt in front of people and would just try and get through it, hoping I did not make a total fool of myself.
+Many times I would just do everything I could to avoid social interaction.
 As usual I was never happy with this and refused to just accept that this was me forever.
-I then went on a journey of discovery about every aspect of social anxiety and realised it was me that was doing this to myself and the main culprits were avoidance or if in conversation, trying to rush and act my way through it, whilst hoping people would not see through me.
+I then went on a journey of discovery about every aspect of social anxiety and realised it was me that was doing this to myself and the main culprits were avoidance or when in conversation, trying to rush and act my way through it, whilst hoping people would not see through me.